terminusdb/terminusdb-blog/_posts/2020-11-23-creating-a-database-with-csvs-using-terminusdb-console.md

 ![create database with csvs](/blog/assets/uploads/1-createdb.png "create database with csvs")

-4. Click on this button to load which ever CSVs you wish to import to your database, In this blog I am going to use The Bike Share Data, which were used in[](https://terminusdb.com/blog/2020/09/01/my-first-terminusdb-3-0-graph-bike-share-data/) <https://terminusdb.com/blog/2020/09/01/my-first-terminusdb-3-0-graph-bike-share-data/>
+4. Click on this button to load which ever CSVs you wish to import to your database, In this blog I am going to use [The Bike Share Data](https://terminusdb.com/blog/2020/09/01/my-first-terminusdb-3-0-graph-bike-share-data/)
 5. I have added 2 CSVs into my database as shown below

 ![different csvs loaded into db](/blog/assets/uploads/2-createdbwithcsvpreview.png "different csvs loaded into db")